kth-tcs/trustfull-demonstrator/README.md

   --group GROUP        Azure resource group to use --port_http PORT     VMN http port
   --port_udp PORT      VMN udp port
-  --server SERVER      Where to POST the public key and GET the ciphertexts
+  --server SERVER      The vote collecting server where to POST the public key and GET the ciphertexts
-                       from
+                       from (domain name or IP address)
 ```

 Before running, make sure all servers that start with the `vmn*` (default) prefix, are running.